|

 many great Halloween props, costumes and decorations to buy

-or make and so little money!
+or make and so little money these days.
+Below are some tips for

 Start A Pumpkin Bank

-Always trying to find new ways having more funds
+Always trying to find new ways

 by Halloween, my wife and I bought a small plastic pumpkin several years ago to act as our